gouravhere/fitnessTracker/replit.md

-# FitTracker Pro - Fitness and Health Tracking Application
+# Natural Aesthetics - Fitness and Health Tracking Application

 ## Overview

-FitTracker Pro is a comprehensive fitness and health tracking application that allows users to log workouts, track meals and nutrition, monitor body measurements, and analyze their fitness progress over time.
+Natural Aesthetics is a comprehensive fitness and health tracking application that allows users to log workouts, track meals and nutrition, monitor body measurements, and analyze their fitness progress over time.
 The application features a modern web interface with a dashboard for visualization of fitness data, workout logging with exercise details, meal planning with nutritional tracking, and progress monitoring through body measurements.

 ## User Preferences